US Releases Declassified Report On Russian Hacking, Concludes That Putin 'Developed a Clear Preference' For Trump

 Why would anyone believe Clapper, who has been cought at lying under oath before the congress before?

-Undermining Faith in the Election (Score:2, Insightful)
+Undermining Faith in the Election (Score:3, Insightful)

+TIL that acting in a way that happens to somewhat align with a foreign power means one is now a foreign agent.
+Brilliant.

 Wow, it's effing nothing (Score:1, Informative)